 Years later, USAA will not budge--even after they admitted that they would NEVER pay me $1.389Million if the house is destroyed.
 What does this sound like to you, 'cause it sounds like a fraudulent scheme to me.

-Review about: Usaa Property Insurance.
+Product or Service Mentioned: Usaa Property Insurance.

 Reason of review: Pricing issue.

 Monetary Loss: $10000.